Cat vaccination (primary course)

 CMA Veterinary Market Investigation Order

-From September 2026, the Competition and Markets Authority (CMA) requires all UK vet practices to publish prices for this procedure on their website.
+Under the Competition and Markets Authority (CMA) reforms — with the Order due by September 2026 and price lists phased in through 2027 — UK vet practices will publish prices for this procedure.
 VetPricelist aggregates these published prices so you can compare them in one place.